Rejuvenate: Supporting young people through heritage

 Using the historic environment to support younger people

 We know that the historic environment can do wonders for people's wellbeing.
-Green spaces with fresh air and space to exercise, or inspiring locations full of history and meaning can transport us to another time, boost our mood and reconnect us with the things that bring us joy.
+Green spaces and inspiring locations full of history can transport us to another time, boost our mood and reconnect us with the things that bring us joy.

 The Rejuvenate project attempts to bring those benefits to vulnerable young people with a short-term project that gets them out of their school and home environments, build their self-belief and encourages positive, pro-social behaviours and skills as well as the opportunity to reflect on their personal journeys.